Walodja1987/xns/test/Tests.md

 - Should permit anyone (non-namespace-creator) to register a name in the special "x" namespace (100 ETH) after the exclusive period ends.
 - Should credit correct amount of DETH to `msg.sender`.
 - Should credit correct amount of DETH to namespace creator (`msg.sender`) during exclusive period.
+- Should allow a contract to register a name for itself via `registerName` (in constructor).
+- Should allow a contract to register a name for itself via `registerName` (after deployment).

 #### Events